 Even the man himself, Stephen Sondheim, offered birthday congratulations for Pat’s 80th birthday.

+Pat would have been so excited to think that the group now has it’s own theatre space.
 It is very fitting that the Gallery Players continues in the spirit that she created and all our future productions are respectfully dedicated to Pat Taplin – our continued inspiration.